salesforce/apex-mockery/README.md

 ## Principles

-This library is based on our experience with Mockito, chai.js, sinon.js and jest.
+APIs design come from our experience with Mockito, chai.js, sinon.js and jest.
-The library aims to provide developers a very simple way to stub, mock and assert their implementations.
+The library aims to provide developers a simple way to stub, mock and assert their implementations.
-Dependency Injection and Inversion Of Control are key architectural concepts the system under test need to comply with
+Dependency Injection and Inversion Of Control are key architectural concepts the system under test should implements

 ## Usage

-Let's assume we have this interface we want to mock in order to test `MyService`:
+Let's assume we have this interface we want to mock to test `MyService`:

 ```java
 public interface INumberUtils {